CLab-HKUST-GZ/micro58-axcore-ae/Software/AxCore/README.md

 ## Evaluation

+### Note

+The scripts will automatically download the required models and datasets from the Hugging Face Hub (if not cached) and then perform the AxCore evaluation.

+For llama2 family models, you can also download them from [here](https://llama.meta.com/llama-downloads).
+You may also need to convert the model to huggingface format using the `convert_llama_weight_to_hf.py` in `transformers/src/transformers/models/llama`.

 ### Perplexity Evaluation

 For perplexity evaluation in Table 2, you can run the following script to evaluation all models.